skillet

 Crates.io Docs.rs

-Skillet is a tiny, embeddable expression engine (written in Rust) inspired by Excel formulas and Ruby-style chaining.
-It parses expressions into an AST and evaluates them with a small runtime.
+Skillet is a high-performance, embeddable expression engine written in Rust, inspired by Excel formulas with Ruby-style method chaining.
+It parses expressions into an AST and evaluates them with an optimized runtime.

 Build